 With those two points in mind, the door for publication in Taking the Lane’s quarterly is wide open.
 I receive more and more good submissions with each issue, making for increasingly difficult decisions, but your odds of being included are still extremely good.
 I welcome submissions and queries from new and experienced writers alike, and look forward to reading them all with nervous anticipation.

 On a final note, I’ve decided to honor the need for more awareness of gender (and other) barriers by introducing a sliding scale pricing system for this issue only.
 The price is set in relation to the wage gap as shown in the 2010 line of this chart.
 [Edit, 3/11/13: Reader Robin made this graphical representation of the chart; you can see how relative demographic fortunes have shifted over the years.
 Wow.]

 When you buy a copy of “Disaster!”, I invite you upon checkout to select a price that reflects the demographic niche with which you best identify, or any other criteria you choose.
 The pricing structure is drawn from averages, and of course does not include many underpaid demographic groups, or take either history or exceptions into account.
 Your own experience almost certainly does not conform with the assumptions of one chart of averages.

-Your participation in this social experiment is entirely on the honor system; there is no need to apply to me for permission or exemptions.
+Your participation in this social experiment is entirely on the honor system and you should feel free to apply your own criteria if you feel your case is an exception; there is no need to apply to me for permission or exemptions.
 I am doing this not to put anyone in a box, but to raise awareness and to protest the untenable reality that these rough averages make clear.